Why become an apprentice?

-An apprenticeship is a job with training and is for anyone aged 16 and over.
+An apprenticeship is a paid job, offering training that lasts a minimum of 12 months and is for anyone aged 16 and over.
 During an apprenticeship, you’ll work with experienced staff and gain qualifications by doing practical and academic learning.
 Your employer will give you tasks to perform, and a training provider will equip you with the theoretical skills to perform those tasks.

 As an apprentice, you’ll earn while you learn, so you can gain an industry-specific qualification without needing a student loan.
 You’ll be employed full-time (usually between 30-40 hours per week), which includes time spent with your training provider.
+On average you'll need to spend at least 6 hours a week doing off-the-job training.
 Apprentices receive a wage and, depending on individual circumstances, may be entitled to some benefits, too.

 Construction apprenticeships are a highly valued entry route into the industry.